 The EIB Group Transparency Policy is based on the principle of openness.
 This has implications on the way we disclose information - all documents we hold are, in principle, accessible to anyone and in a timely manner.
+Find out more about the implementation of the EIB Group Transparency Policy in 2022.

 At the same time, the Bank has to protect legitimate interests that may be harmed if sensitive information was disclosed.
 As a financial institution, we have the special responsibility to maintain the confidence and trust of our clients and project partners.
 Our Transparency Policy therefore lists a certain number of exceptions under which we may refuse to disclose certain types of information.
 These include, for example, personal data, commercial interests such as patents, and information relating to on-going investigations.